anasselhoud/Shooting-Solver/README.md

 The shooting method is a method for solving a boundary value problem by reducing it to a system of an initial value problem.
 In another way, we can say that we "shoot" out trajectories in different directions until we find a trajectory that has the desired boundary value.

-The impletention of this method can be done using one of the numerical methods for partial differential equations, followed by a sophisticated fixed-point iteration which should be adapted to the principale of shooting method.
+The implementation of this method can be done using one of the numerical methods for partial differential equations, followed by a sophisticated fixed-point iteration which should be adapted to the principale of shooting method.

 The main Rayleigh Equation that we are trying to solve in this cas study is written by